nicoalba/spectro-assignment/writing-assignment.md

 ## `kubectl get pods`

 Use this command to get a list of pods in a given [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 It lists their status, health, and age.
-This command is typically the first one executed for pod health checks.
+Run this command first to check pod health.

 The command executes against your current context's namespace unless you specify a namespace with `--namespace` (or, simply `-n`):